vendorsec/mvsp/src/contributing.md

 directly against a published version (with the exception of minor typos).
 After the group has had the possibility to review PULL requests and sufficient consensus is reached, PULL requests can be merged.
-Merging will need the general consensus of the editorial team..
+Merging will need the general consensus of the editorial team.
 In the event of a dispute over whether a change should be incorporated, an additional ad hoc meeting of working group members or editors may be called to discuss issues and reach reasonable consensus.